carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 - "Understand some common examples of machine learning being used in our daily lives"
 keypoints:
 - "Machine learning is a set of tools and techniques to find patterns in data."
-- "Some machine learning techniques are useful for prediciting something given some input data."
+- "Some machine learning techniques are useful for predicting something given some input data."
 - "Some machine learning techniques are useful for classifying input data and working out which class it belongs to."
 - "Artificial Intelligence is a broader term that refers to making computers show human like intelligence."
 - "Some people say Artificial Intelligence to mean machine learning"